-A student who has failed a unit may usually take it a second time.
-A third attempt requires the approval of the Academic Chair of the course offering the unit.
+A student who has failed a unit may usually take it, or its equivalent, a second time.
+A third attempt of the unit or its equivalent requires the approval of the Academic Chair of the course offering the unit.
 Special approval may be granted by the President of Academic Council for a student who has failed the unit three times to be permitted to enrol for a fourth and final time.
 Conditions may be attached to a third or fourth attempt including, in the case of a core unit failed twice, that a student must repeat the unit at the first available opportunity.
 A student who twice fails and/or withdraws after the unit census date from a practical placement unit, a unit with a substantial workplace experience component, or a unit in the integrated Veterinary Science course, must seek School Dean approval for a third attempt.

 Units offered at Mandurah

 Students enrolled at the South Street (Murdoch) campus may enrol in units at the Mandurah campus, where places are available.